andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 | Computed Bayesian (1500 x 5.5)| 0.0520
 | Computed Bayesian (1972 x 5.5)| 0.0194

 We can visualize this trend.
-In the following plot, the x axis plots the real Bayes rating values, whereas the y axis plots the mean real user rating (panel A), Bayes rating values when using 100 dummy values (B), 1500 dummy values (C), and the number of dummy we got from our optimization i.e. ~1972 (D).
+In the following plot, the x axis plots the real Bayesian rating values, whereas the y axis plots the mean real user rating (panel A), Bayesian rating values when using 100 dummy values (B), 1500 dummy values (C), and the number of dummy we got from our optimization i.e. ~1972 (D).
 As we increase the number of dummy values, the generated Bayes rating